-He began working as a government employee, before in 1871 he was appointed as a tax collector at the entrance to the city.
-This would later earn him the playful nickname by his friends: “Le Douanier” (the customs officer).
+He began working as a government employee, then was appointed as a tax collector at the entrance to the city in 1871.
+This would later earn him the playful nickname by his friends: ‘Le Douanier’ (the customs officer).

-Whilst earning a living as a toll collector, Rousseau taught himself to paint in his spare time, ambling the art museums of Paris and copying out the artwork he saw there.
+Whilst earning a living as a toll collector, Rousseau taught himself to paint in his spare time, and wandered around the art museums of Paris copying out the artwork he saw there.

-Though he lacked a formal art education, it was perhaps this unbridled creativity that gave Rousseau his unique style of “naive art”, with his bright colours, surrealism and simple solid lines breaking the boundaries of traditional art.
+Though he lacked a formal art education, it was perhaps this unbridled creativity that gave Rousseau his unique style of ‘naive art’, with his bright colours, surrealism and simple solid lines breaking the boundaries what was considered ‘traditional’.

 4. His art was exhibited regularly in Paris